JohannesIBK/gommehd.net-api/README.md

 # gommehd.net-api

-Unofficial GraphQL Documentation for the GommeHD.net API
+GraphQL Schema Documentation for the GommeHD.net API

-There are certainly a lot of errors
+There are certainly a lot of missing queries and models

 **URL:** [api.gommehd.net/graphql](https://api.gommehd.net/graphql)